2. Release It To The World

 - Depending on the size of your list you can send out a BCC email or use an email provider.

 TIP: Tinyletter by Mailchimp allows up to 5000 subscribers and is very, very simple!
+There are also some free options for email newsletters with Mailchimp.

 #2.
 Link to Your Shop From EVERYWHERE